These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 C. An analog fast scan color TV signal

-T8D05 (B)
+T8D05 (A)

 T8D06 (B)